Phoenix Pay

 Public Key Endpoint

-Fetch the public signing key from the well-known endpoint.
-This key is used to verify all outbound webhook signatures.
+Fetch the public signing key from the well-known endpoint:

 Fetch public key